qiboteam/qibolab/doc/source/tutorials/lab.rst

 These can be passed when defining the :class:`qibolab.qubits.Qubit` objects.

 When the QPU contains more than one qubit, some of the qubits are connected so that two-qubit gates can be applied.
-For such connected pairs of qubits one needs to additionally define :class:`qibolab.qubits.QubitPair` objects, which hold the parameters of the two-qubit gates.
+These are called in a single dictionary, within the native gates, but separately from the single-qubit ones.

 .. testcode::  python

-    from qibolab.components import IqChannel, AcquireChannel, DcChannel, IqConfig from qibolab.qubits import Qubit, QubitPair
+    from qibolab.components import IqChannel, AcquireChannel, DcChannel, IqConfig from qibolab.qubits import Qubit
+    from qibolab.parameters import Parameters, TwoQubitContainer
     from qibolab.pulses import Gaussian, Pulse, PulseSequence, Rectangular from qibolab.native import (
         RxyFactory,